davidov541/MixologyJournal/README.md

 * MixologyJournalApp: This library contains all of the common code between all of the platforms, including source model and view model, as well as generic persistence mechanisms.
-* MixologyJournalApp.Droid: The Android specific application.
+* MixologyJournalApp.Android: The Android specific application.
 This portion contains only the view code for the Android app.